 Step 2 – Define your software requirements in terms of dashboarding

-Now that you’ve set the framework for why a dashboard solution is imperative and assessed how your business can embrace the change, you can now move towards the what of dashboarding.
+Now that you’ve set the framework for why a business dashboard solution is imperative and assessed how your organization can embrace the change, you can now move towards the what of dashboarding.
 Categorizing both what is necessary and what is growth-accelerating will help streamline the process for determining exactly what you need out of your dashboards before getting overwhelmed by a solution at large.
 It’s easier to proactively set your goals and adjust accordingly as time goes on than to dive in head first and try to take on every possibility and opportunity of the software all at once.

 One way to think through this is with the help of a weighted decision matrix.
 Accurately weigh the different factors a dashboard solution brings to the table by going through the components that make up that specific factor and 1) placing a level of importance on each and 2) deciphering between whether they are a necessity vs. additive value.